FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th July 2021.md

 In the context of the housing crisis in Limerick, the Long-term Leasing Scheme is now making a

-significant and very welcome contribution to social housing waiting lists.--- 6
+significant and very welcome contribution to social housing waiting lists.
+---
+6

 **12.Question submitted by Councillor S. Benson**